 PCB is one of the places in the area where you can go skydiving or hop on a helicopter ride.
 If heart-racing adventures aren’t your cup of tea, relax on some of the best beaches in Florida and, in the evening, you can treat yourself to a tasting in Panama City Beach Winery.

-Nicknamed the “World’s Luckiest Fishing Village,” Destin is Florida’s most appreciated fishing town, and one of the best fishing spots in Florida.
+Nicknamed the “World’s Luckiest Fishing Village,” Destin is Florida’s most appreciated fishing town.
+It also happens to be one of the best fishing spots in Florida.
 Nestled between Choctawhatchee Bay and the Gulf of Mexico, Destin has the perfect mix of inshore and offshore fishing – and boy is it amazing!

-You can pick a charter to take you out to the 100-Fathom Curve, where the floor drops 600 feet below sea level.
+You can pick a charter to take you to the 100-Fathom Curve, where the floor drops 600 feet below sea level.
 You can also explore the edge of the continental shelf and target a range of both pelagic and bottom species.
-Your targets for the day will include big Grouper and Snapper species, as well as Amberjack, Mahi Mahi, Tuna, Wahoo, and Billfish.
+Your targets will include big Grouper and Snapper species, Amberjack, Mahi Mahi, Tuna, Wahoo, and Billfish.

 Destin’s got something for everyone.
 Whether you’re a seasoned angler looking to sharpen your skills or a beginner testing out the waters for the first time, there are hundreds of charters waiting to take you on an unforgettable adventure!